dxiai/styleguide/code.md

 Technical terms refer to keywords of our programming language, function names, operators, library names etc. These terms often appear in our documentation.
 To highlight the special role of these terms, we enclose the term with single grave accents (<code>`</code>).

-For example, when we discuss any `tidyverse` modules, we would write <code>`tidyverse`</code> to highlight the special meaning of this term.
+For example, when we discuss any `tidyverse` modules, we would write <code>`tidyverse`</code> to highlight the technical meaning of the term.

 ### Functions